Patricia Kopatchinskaja: Career

+Composer

+Composition has always been part of Kopatchinskaja's activity.
+Her more recent works are published by Birdsong and have been played by Sol Gabetta, Vilde Frang, Nicolas Altstaedt, and the Trio Gaspard, among others.

 Soloist

-Kopatchinskaja has played with most of the important European orchestras including Vienna, Berlin and London Philharmonic.
+Kopatchinskaja has played with most of the important European orchestras including Vienna, Berlin, Concertgebouworkest and London Philharmonic.
 She regularly plays in Japan and Australia and recently also extended her activity to the United States, South America, Russia and China.
-She has ongoing collaborations with conductors including Teodor Currentzis, Péter Eötvös, Iván Fischer, Heinz Holliger, Vladimir Jurowski, Andrés Orozco-Estrada, Kirill Petrenko, Sir Simon Rattle and François-Xavier Roth.
+She has ongoing collaborations with conductors including Teodor Currentzis, Péter Eötvös, Iván Fischer, Edward Gardner, Heinz Holliger, Vladimir Jurowski, Andrés Orozco-Estrada, Kirill Petrenko, Sir Simon Rattle and François-Xavier Roth.

 Leading orchestras and festivals

 Kopatchinskaja's experience as a leader of ensembles and chamber orchestras includes a tour with Britten Sinfonia, repeated tours with Mahler Chamber Orchestra and Australian Chamber Orchestra and being an artistic partner of the Saint Paul Chamber Orchestra since 2014.
 Presently she is an artistic partner of the Camerata Bern.
 She has organised several staged concert productions, including "Death and the Maiden" with the Saint Paul Chamber Orchestra, "Bye-Bye Beethoven" with the Mahler Chamber Orchestra, "Dies Irae" with Lucerne Festival Alumni, and "War and Chips" and "Time and Eternity" with Camerata Bern.

 From 2003 to 2005 Kopatchinskaja organised the Rüttihubeliade festival in the Swiss Alps.
 In June 2018, she was the music director of the Ojai Music Festival in California.